By Dr. James M. Dahle, WCI Founder

 - You have a particularly terrible 401(k) or a risky 457.
 We're talking exceptions like 2%+ expense ratios (ERs) on the mutual funds and a bunch of account fees.
 We're talking about a 457 offered by an employer that is teetering on bankruptcy.

 - You will have a dramatically higher marginal tax rate in retirement compared to right now.
 There are a lot of people that think this applies to them, but it really applies to very few people.
-There just aren't a lot of people in the lower tax brackets during their earnings years who will be taking all their retirement money out at the top marginal tax rates.
+There just aren't a lot of people in the lower tax brackets during their earnings years who will be taking out all their retirement money at the top marginal tax rates.
 Even if tax rates climb, most people will still see far lower tax rates on those dollars in retirement.
-And even if you are one of those super savers worried about this, there is still a workaround—do as much Roth as you can including Roth conversions throughout your career.
+And even if you are one of those super savers worried about this, there is still a workaround—do as much Roth as you can, including Roth conversions, throughout your career.

 Thank you!
 I found this just in time as I was about to make this exact mistake!
 As a result of reading this I am no longer interested in a taxable brokerage account and have maxed out my 401k.
 Thanks again.